stopsopa/tabs/README.md

 Documentation was created for old version of this component created back in 2015 based on jQuery.
 I'll update it later

-Current [version](https://stopsopa.github.io/tabs/demo/vanilla.html) was rewritten to use to use vanila [event delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Event_bubbling#event_delegation) events.
+Current [version](https://stopsopa.github.io/tabs/) was rewritten to use to use vanilla [event delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Event_bubbling#event_delegation) events.